Managing Your Passwords on the Command Line in Linux with pass

 Learn how to easily encrypt and organize all of your passwords on the command line using a great little program called 'pass'.

-If you’re new to using Linux, or perhaps watched my introduction screencast on how to run Linux and Windows together seamlessly you might be wondering how to manage your passwords in a reasonable way.
+If you’re new to using Linux, or perhaps watched my WSL 2 and tools I use video for Windows 10 you might be wondering how to manage your passwords in a reasonable way.

 Access Any of Your Passwords in 3 Seconds